drwetter/testssl.sh/Readme.md

 * check for DROWN
 * Whole number of bugs squashed

-Update notification here or @ [twitter](https://twitter.com/drwetter).

 #### Contributions

 Contributions, feedback,  bug reports are welcome!
 For contributions please
 note: One patch per feature -- bug fix/improvement.
-Please test your changes thouroughly as reliability is important for this project.
+Please test your changes thoroughly as reliability is important for this project.

 There's [coding guideline](https://github.com/drwetter/testssl.sh/wiki/Coding-Style).